feltcute/ModdingDocsMGD/Doc/GettingStarted/MakingAMod.rst

 .. code-block:: javascript

     "theScene": [
-        "You walk the shops.", ""
+        "You walk around the shops.", ""
     ]

 For organization's sake, you can press enter in-between the two values to cause a linebreak and put them on seperate lines.